Mitoshi-Team/AI-CyberLogAgent/README.md

 Почта - nikitaletskolyuk@gmail.com
 Telegram - @sser1to

-## Copyright
+## License & Copyright

 Copyright © 2025 Mitoshi Team.
-All rights reserved.

-This repository and its contents are the intellectual property of Mitoshi Team.
-Unauthorized copying, modification, distribution, or use of this software, in whole or in part, is prohibited without prior written permission from the authors.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.